nautobot/nautobot-app-golden-config/docs/quick-start.md

 5. Determine what data(variables) the Jinja2 templates need from Nautobot.

    1. See [Source of Truth Agg Details](./navigating-sot-agg.md)
-   2. Populate the SoTAgg field in the `Plugin -> Settings`.
+   2. In the UI `Extensibility -> GraphQL Queries`.
+Click Add.
+   3. Populate the GraphQL data.
+   4. Make sure to follow the format specified in the **GraphQL** section in [Source of Truth Agg Details](./navigating-sot-agg.md)
+   5. Click Create.
+   6. Navigate to `Plugins -> Settings` under the Golden Configuration Section.
+   7. Select a SoTAgg Saved Query.
+(The dropdown will show the GraphQL query that was just created.)

 6. Execute the Intended.